swt30/waterworlds-paper/waterworlds.md

 Previous studies have shown that including a temperature gradient in Earth-like planets produces a minimal change in its radius [@Howe2014; @Grasset2009; @Seager2007].
 We showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a 100% water planet.
 For example, consider the case of a 4 M$_⊕$ planet with an Earth-like core underneath a water layer of 5% of the planet's total mass.
-If the surface pressure is $10^7$ Pa (100 bar), the difference in the planet's radius when the surface is heated from 300 K to 1000 K is approximately 0.3 R$_⊕$ (@fig:composition-variation).
+If the surface pressure is $10^7$ Pa (100 bar), the difference in the planet's radius when the surface is heated from 300 K to 1000 K is approximately 0.3 R$_⊕$ (figure @fig:composition-variation).

 This effect is on top of any thermal expansion of iron and silicate: our models treated the rocky layers as isothermal.
 It is also in addition to any uncertainty in the equation of state itself, which is an effect we did not examine.